Custom Grouping Enhancements

 You can also achieve the same result by marking other frames "not in-app."
 However, if that's the case, you should ensure that first all frames are set to "in-app" to override the defaults:

-Forcing all frames to be in-app first is necessary because there might already have been some defaults set by the client SDK or earlier processing.
+You need to force all frames to be in-app first because there might already have been some defaults set by the client SDK or earlier processing.

 In many cases, you want to chop off the top or bottom of the stack trace.
 For instance, many code bases use a common function to generate an error.
 In this case, the error machinery will appear as part of the stack trace.
 For example, if you use Rust, you likely want to remove some frames that are related to panic handling: